luoxiu/Schedule/README.md

 ## Contributing

 Like **Schedule**?
-Thank you!
+Thank you so much!
 At the same time, I need your help:

-### Find Bugs
+### Finding Bugs

-Schedule is a very nascent project for now.
-Even though I had tried to write a lot of test cases, it is still difficult to say how far the project is from bug free.
-If you could help the Schedule find or even fix bugs that haven't been discovered yet, I would appreciate it.
+Schedule is just getting started.
+Although I had tried to write a lot of test cases(over 95%), it is still difficult to say how far the project is from bug free.
+If you could help the Schedule find or even fix bugs that haven't been discovered yet, I would appreciate it!

 ### New Features

-Got some awesome ideas?
+Any awesome ideas?
 Feel free to open an issue or submit your pull request directly!

-### Improve Documentaion
+### Documentation improvements.

-Improvements to the README or documentation are welcome at all times.
-For users, the documentation is much more important than the specific code implementation.
+Improvements to README and documentation are welcome at all times.
+For users, the documentation is sometimes much more important than the specific code implementation.

 ### Share

-The more users the project has, the more robust the project will become, so - star! fork! and tell your friends!
+The more users the project has, the more robust the project will become, so, star! fork! and tell your friends!